m-lab/ndt-server/spec/ndt7-protocol.md

 Note that the JSON exchanged on the wire, or saved on disk, MAY possibly contain more `TCP_INFO` fields.
-Yet, only the fields described in this specification SHOULD BE returned by a compliant, `TCP_INFO` enabled implementation of ndt7.
+Yet, only the fields described in this specification SHOULD be returned by a compliant, `TCP_INFO` enabled implementation of ndt7.
 A client MAY use other fields, but the absence of those other fields in a server response MUST NOT be a fatal client error.